JasonShin/fp-core.rs/README.md

     `f • (g • h)` is the same as `(f • g) • h`

 Since these rules govern composition at very abstract level, category theory is great at uncovering new ways of composing things.
+In particular, many see this as another foundation of mathematics (so, everything would be a category from this view of math).
+Various definitions in this guide are related to category theory since this approach applies elegantly to functional programming.

+__Examples of categories__

+When one specifies a category, the objects and morphisms are essential.
+Additionally, showing that the rules are met is nice though usually left to the reader as an exercise.

+* Any type and pure functions on the type.
+(Note, we require purity since side-effects affect associativity (the third rule).)

+These examples come up in mathematics:

+* 1: the category with 1 object and its identity morphism.
+* Monoidal categories: [monoids are defined later](#monoids) but any monoid is a category with 1 object and many morphisms from the object to itself.
+(Yes, there is also a category of monoids -- this is not that -- this example is that any monoid is its own category.)

 __Further reading__

 * [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)
+* [Awodey's introduction](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.211.4754&rep=rep1&type=pdf) for those who like math.

 ## Value